5kuuk/CTF-writeups/ductf-2023/roppenheimer/README.md

 ### Figuring out `p`
 To figure out `p`, for each `q` in `__prime_list`, we add `32` elements, in `atoms`, such that each key is divisible by `q`, then fire a neuron on one of the `atoms`.
-Note that I limited myself to `q` small enough for its multiples to be in `unsigned int` range !
+Note that I limited myself to `q` small enough for its multiples to be in `unsigned int` range.
 For `p==q`, all atoms will be copied in `elems` whereas only one will be otherwise !
 ```python
 primes = [...]